Header Image

 More than 20 crewing companies signed partnerships with the university, giving students the chance to do their internship within multicultural crews.
 More than 150 students go on a voyage every year

-CAREER OPPORTUNITIES
+CAREER PROSPECTS

 Testimonials